tonyspiro/tonyspiro.com-react/README.md

 1. Create a new bucket in [Cosmic JS](https://cosmicjs.com)
 2. Export the data out of [my WP blog](http://tonyspiro.com) using the [Cosmic JS WP Export plugin](https://github.com/cosmicjs/cosmicjs-wp-export)
 3. Import the exported JSON file into my Cosmic JS bucket
-4. Build the React App and edit config.js to point to the correct bucket slug (tonyspirocom)
+4. Build the React App

 ### Install
 ```